sasye93/containerization-samples/README.md

 # containerization-samples
 Samples for the ScalaLoci Containerization Extension.
 This should work out of the box.
 Make sure you have the containerize.jar in /lib, sbt should automatically set it up.
 If it doesn't work, you might need to manually add the plugin and the macros as library, see thesis, appendix/installation.
+By default, images are pushed to scalalocicontainerize:thesis @ DockerHub.

 ## Structure